Information & Applications » Bar Exam » About the Bar Exam

 The Missouri Board of Law Examiners will accept an MBE score transferred from another jurisdiction provided the following requirements are met: (1) the transferred MBE score must have been attained in an examination administered within 19 months preceding the Missouri bar exam, (2) the applicant must have passed the entire exam in one administration in the transferring jurisdiction, and (3) the applicant cannot have previously failed the bar examination in Missouri.
 See Regulation 7 to Rule 8.08.
 We must receive the transferred score by July 1 if it is to be used for a July exam or by February 1 if it is to be used for a February exam.

-It is the applicant's responsibility to ensure his or her MBE score is transferred to us timely.
+It is the applicant's responsibility to ensure his or her MBE score is transferred to MBLE timely.
 To transfer an MBE score to Missouri, contact either the NCBE or the jurisdiction where you took the MBE.
-Approximately half of all jurisdictions use the services of the NCBE to transfer MBE scores to another jurisdiction.
-To see a list of the jurisdictions that use NCBE to transfer MBE scores, review the MBE Scores Services FAQs.
+To see a list of the jurisdictions that use NCBE to transfer MBE scores, review the MBE page on NCBE's web site.

 PLEASE NOTE: If you transfer an MBE score to Missouri and sit for only the essay portion of the examination you will NOT earn a UBE score.
 You will earn a score that can be used only to seek admission in Missouri.